Nashville Girl

 Nashville Girl is a 1976 film from New World Pictures about an aspiring country and western singer.

 It was also known as New Girl in Town and Country Music Daughter to capitalize on the success of the similar film Coal Miner's Daughter.

 Roger Corman says the film was very popular in the South and also in Europe, which surprised him.

 Plot

-Jamie, a 16 year old country music singer, runs away from home to try and become a star, only to find herself being sexually manipulated and exploited by older men in the country music business.
+Jamie, a 16 year old country music singer, runs away from home to try to become a star, only to find herself being sexually manipulated and exploited by older men in the country music business.